 “There is a garden in every childhood, and enchanted place where colours are brighter, the air softer, and the morning more fragrant than ever again.” – Elizabeth Lawrence

-I have loads more ideas for kids gardens to share with you, so if you don’t want to miss future posts, subscribe to my newsletter (and grab your free eBook) or click on the RSS feed below or to the right.
+I have loads more ideas for kids gardens to share with you, so if you don’t want to miss future posts, join my newsletter (and grab your free eBook).
 Other popular ideas are the Jack & the Beanstalk Garden; How to Make A Bamboo Tepee in a Minute and Grow Your Own Herb Tea Garden!

 If you like this post, please share it or leave a comment!
 You might also enjoy Gardens for Kids, Thrifty Recycling Ideas for making your own garden tools for kids and showing children How to Grow Sprouts.
 Check out clever container ideas from other gardeners with amazing photos to help get you inspired too.

 © Copyright Anne Gibson, The Micro Gardener 2010-2013 – http://www.themicrogardener.com.
 All rights reserved.